mrthomware/MakerSpace/MakerSpace/4.0_Develop_a_Business_Plan/Guidance for Creating a Business Plan/Research and Analysis.md

 ## Industry Forecast

 The report provides a five-year forecast of the industry and key trends, providing insights into the future outlook of the Makerspace industry.
 [Source](https://www.ibisworld.com/default.aspx)
+# Industry Forecast for Maker Spaces

+Based on the information from [IBISWorld](https://www.ibisworld.com/default.aspx), a leading provider of industry market research, the Makerspace Design Services industry is experiencing growth with a positive outlook for the future.
+This industry involves designing makerspaces in various settings such as homes, schools, workplaces, and other businesses.

+Key industry trends, competitive threats and opportunities, market size, and product and service trends are analyzed in their reports.
+These insights provide valuable information for anyone planning to start a Maker Space.

+The report also provides a five-year forecast of the industry and key trends, providing insights into the future outlook of the Makerspace industry.
+This information can be crucial in planning and making informed decisions for your Maker Space.

+Please note that access to the full report and specific data may require a subscription or purchase through IBISWorld.

 ## Industry Segmentation